Mulberry Street (Manhattan): Feast of San Gennaro

 During the Italian-American festival of the Feast of San Gennaro each September, the entire street is blocked off to vehicular traffic for the street fair.
-The San Gennaro Feast began in 1926 and continues as of 2024.
+The San Gennaro Feast has been held since 1926.
 It is the largest Italian-American Festival in New York and possibly the United States.

 In popular culture

 Manhattan's Mulberry Street has been the subject of books, films, and music.
 For example: